 Some libraries offer amenities like board games and puzzles for their visitors to use and/or borrow.
 It beats spending time in a store figuring out what game or puzzle your kid(s) will like and spending money on something you’re not sure about.

 Libraries, in general, are open to all the public.
 You need to have a library card for the library you’re visiting in order to use the computers and check out books and other media.

 In addition to offering a wonderful and educational place to visit, many libraries offer programs for young children, such as story and art times.
 In addition, it’s often a meeting place for the local community and offer adult programs.

 Like and Follow your favorite library or libraries on Facebook to see what programs they offer and when.

 Many programs are free (Pre-registration is often required)

-I love going to the museums with my family.
-The natural environment is fascinating, and the history is fascinating.
-It’s hard to find an activity that you’d rather do than go to a museum.
-To me, the best museums are ones that focus on art history; I enjoy learning about different articstic styles through visiting the abundance of art museums in the Hudson Valley.
+I love going to the local museums with my family.
+Art museums are intriguing and history museums are fascinating.
+Because of the eclectic nature of museums, it’s hard to find other indoor activities in the Hudson Valley that I’d rather do than go to a museum.
+To me, the best museums are ones that focus on art history.
+I enjoy learning about different artistic styles through visiting the abundance of art museums in the Hudson Valley.

 – Hudson River Museum, Yonkers

-In addition to the galleries boasting amazing art, the Hudson River Museum is home to the Andrus Planetarium.
+In addition to the galleries boasting amazing art, the Hudson River Museum is home to the Andrus Planetarium and Glenview historic home.
 Weekend family programs, tours, and activities make this a wonderful museum for youngsters.
 They offer free evening admission during the summer (Fridays & Saturdays, 5–7pm from mid-July through late August).

 – Katonah Museum of Art, Katonah